 The Applicant submitted a comprehensive data package in support of their application and has provided studies on the molecular characterisation of the insert in line DAS-59122-7, the toxicity and potential allergenicity of Cry34Ab1, Cry35Ab1, and PAT, and compositional analyses of food derived from corn line DAS-59122-7.
+Following Draft Assessment, the Applicant supplied a 3-month rat feeding study that had not been completed at the time of the Draft Assessment.
+Although this study was not necessary to establish the safety of corn line DAS-59122-7, as all the evidence from the other areas examined had established this to FSANZ's satisfaction, it was examined and has been included in the safety assessment at Final Assessment.
 In addition to information supplied by the Applicant, FSANZ also has regard to other available information, including from the scientific literature, general technical information, independent scientists, other regulatory agencies and international bodies, and the general community.